Sushit-prog/JalSuraksha/README.md

-# Firebase Studio
+# Jalsuraksha SIH2K25

-This is a NextJS starter in Firebase Studio.
+This is a prototype made for SIH internal hackathon conducted by GNIt

-To get started, take a look at src/app/page.tsx.
+Deployed using Vercel